Rent safe and private dog parks hosted by locals

 What is the size of a Border Collie?

-An adult Border Collie weighs between 30 - 45 lbs pounds and stands between 18 - 22 in tall.
+An adult Border Collie weighs between 30 - 45 lbs pounds and stands between 18 - 22 in tall at adult height.

 How much grooming does a Border Collie need?